Home > Mechanical Parts & Fabrication Services > What is the highest quality of aluminum?

 What Aluminum Grade Should I Use?

 Aluminum is a common metal used for both industrial and non-industrial applications.
 In most cases, it can be difficult to choose the correct Aluminum grade for your intended application.
-If your project does not have any physical or structural demands, and the aesthetics are not important, then almost any Aluminum grade will do the job.
+If your project does not have any physical or structural demands, and aesthetics are not important, then almost any Aluminum grade will do the job.

 Alloy 1100: This grade is commercially pure aluminum.
 It is soft and ductile and has excellent workability, making it ideal for applications with difficult forming.
 It can be welded using any method, but it is non heat-treatable.
 It has an excellent resistance to corrosion and is commonly used in the chemical and food processing industries.

 Alloy 2011: High mechanical strength and excellent machining capabilities are the highlights of this grade.
-It is often called – Free Machining Alloy (FMA), an excellent choice for projects done on automatic lathes.
+It is often called "Free Machining Alloy (FMA)," an excellent choice for projects done on automatic lathes.
 The high-speed machining of this grade will produce fine chips that are easily removed.
-Alloy 2011 is an excellent choice for production of complex and detailed parts.
+Alloy 2011 is an excellent choice for the production of complex and detailed parts.

-Alloy 2014: A copper based alloy with very high strength and excellent machining capabilities.
+Alloy 2014: A copper-based alloy with very high strength and excellent machining capabilities.
 This alloy is commonly used in many aerospace structural applications due to its resistance.

-Alloy 2024: One of the most commonly used high strength aluminum alloys.
+Alloy 2024: One of the most commonly used high-strength aluminum alloys.
 With its combination of high strength and excellent fatigue resistance, it is commonly used where a good strength-to-weight ratio is desired.
-This grade can be machined to a high finish and it can be formed in the annealed condition with subsequent heat treating, if needed.
+This grade can be machined to a high finish, and it can be formed in the annealed condition with subsequent heat treating, if needed.
 The corrosion resistance of this grade is relatively low.
 When this is an issue, 2024 is commonly used in an anodized finish or in clad form (thin surface layer of high purity aluminum) known as Alclad.

 Alloy 3003: The most widely used of all aluminum alloys.
 A commercially pure aluminum with added manganese to increase its strength (20% stronger than the 1100 grade).
-It has excellent corrosion resistance, and workability.
-This grade can be deep drawn or spun, welded or brazed.
+It has excellent corrosion resistance and workability.
+This grade can be deep drawn or spun, welded, or brazed.

 Alloy 6061: The most versatile of the heat-treatable aluminum alloys, while keeping most of the good qualities of aluminum.
 This grade has a great range of mechanical properties and corrosion resistance.
-It can be fabricated by most of the commonly used techniques and it has good workability in the annealed condition.
+It can be fabricated by most of the commonly used techniques, and it has good workability in the annealed condition.
 It is welded by all methods and can be furnace brazed.
 As a result, it is used in a wide variety of products and applications where appearance and better corrosion resistance with good strength are required.
 The Tube and Angle shapes in this grade typically have rounded corners.

 Alloy 6063: Commonly known as an architectural alloy.
-It has reasonably high tensile properties, excellent finishing characteristics and a high degree of resistance to corrosion.
+It has reasonably high tensile properties, excellent finishing characteristics, and a high degree of resistance to corrosion.
 Most often found in various interior and exterior architectural applications and trim.
 It is very well suited for anodizing applications.
 The Tube and Angle shapes in this grade typically have square corners.

 Don’t have time to read the blog?
 You can check out our video below to find out which aluminum grade to use: